An equivariant Poincar\'e duality for proper cocompact actions by matrix groups: Preliminaries

 \section{Preliminaries}

 We begin by recalling the definitions and facts we will need.
 Unless specified otherwise, $G$ will always denote a closed subgroup of $GL(n,\mathbb{R})$ for some $n$.
+All vector bundles will be complex.
 For this section, let $X$ be a locally compact proper $G$-space.